Panda cub more than a month old, seems healthy, zoo said.

 Born a little more than a month ago, it seems to be growing as healthy newborns do.

-Mature pandas have a plumpness about them, and based on Friday’s report, it appeared that the cub possessed a nearly spherical shape.
-It is about 12.5 inches around and 13.9 inches long (2-inch tail included).
+Mature pandas have a plumpness about them, and based on Friday’s report, it appeared that the cub possessed an increasingly rotund shape.
+Measuring about 12.5 inches around, the cub has a circumference that nearly matches its 13.9 inches length (two-inch tail included).

 Since the last weigh-in Sept.
 19, it has gained about 50 percent in bulk, increasing from two pounds to three pounds.